 As part of the Risk Mapping, Assessment, and Planning (Risk MAP) effort, FEMA has undertaken a scientific and engineering effort to update Flood Insurance Rate Maps (FIRMs) and Flood Insurance Studies (FISs) in populated coastal areas nationwide.
 As a result, property owners throughout the U.S. will have up-to-date, reliable and internet-accessible information about their flood risk.
 Some residents and business owners will learn that their flood risk is designated as higher—or lower—than on the previous FIRM.
 This FEMA-led effort is being undertaken in cooperation with other federal agencies, state agencies, regional entities, non-profit organizations (including universities and professional associations), local communities and tribal entities.
 To learn more about this multi-year effort, visit the Coastal Flood Risk Study Process page.

 As the coastal engineering analyses are completed, each jurisdiction hosts a formal meeting and/or open house where FEMA and their federal, state and regional partners present the new versions of the digital FIRMs to community officials and the general public.
 To find out the progress of your community’s coastal mapping project, please visit the Risk MAP Project Status website.
 This website offers an interactive map that allows users to zoom in, locate their community and click to learn about the project status (i.e. time frame for their preliminary and effective maps).
 To use this website, you may be required to download a browser plug-in.

-Take advantage of free FEMA technical guidance for building stronger and safer along the coast.
+Take advantage FEMA's technical guidance for building a stronger and safer coast.
 In some cases, this guidance goes above local building code requirements.
-If you are a premium quality developer, this guidance enables you to offer significant risk reduction to discerning buyers willing to go the extra step toward disaster resilience.
+If you are a premium quality developer, this guidance enables you to offer significant risk reduction to discerning buyers willing to go the extra step toward disaster resilience:

 - Home Builder’s Guide to Coastal Construction